 Sweden’s capital is alleviating congestion and giving road users more accurate, live traffic information.
-It all comes down to real-time and historical travel and flow data gathered directly from road users Bluetooth and Wi-Fi devices.
+It all comes down to real-time and historical travel and flow data gathered anonymously from road users bluetooth and Wi-Fi devices

 After reviewing several systems, Traffic Stockholm found that the best solution for the job was the Veovo queue and travel time measurement solution.

-Crowd-sourcing and probe-data services from large, well-known international traffic data providers were unable to provide individual vehicle data over specific distances.
-Additionally, their licensing restrictions limited data retention and the applications that their data could be used for.
-A lack of transparency and auditability of those data sources rendered them unsuitable for this specific work.
+Crowd-sourcing and probe-data services from large, well-known international traffic data providers could not provide individual vehicle data over specific distances.
+A lack of transparency and audibility of those data sources rendered them unsuitable for this specific work.

-“We are always trying new technologies for traffic monitoring and Veovo complements our other sensors and data sources very well.
+Johanna Karlsson CEO of Trafik Stockholm said “We are always trying new technologies for traffic monitoring and Veovo complements our other sensors and data sources very well.
 The ability to measure travel times, monitor queues and perform origin/destination analysis convinced us to adopt the solution for Stockholm.
-The ability to detect and mitigate disruptive events offers significant economic benefits through reduced travel times and fuel consumption, as well as environmental benefits due to reduced CO2 emissions, and improved air quality.”
+The ability to detect and mitigate disruptive events offers significant economic benefits through reduced travel times and fuel consumption, as well as environmental benefits due to reduced CO2 emissions and improved air quality.”

-“We also use the data to display live travel times via Trafiken.nu, which is our traffic information hub, and on several VMS signs placed around the city.
-The travel times help road users to make informed decisions about their journey, both in real-time and for those planning their daily commute.”
+The data is used to display live travel times via Trafiken.nu, the city’s traffic information hub, and on several VMS signs placed around the city.
+The travel times help road users make informed decisions about their journey in real-time and for those planning their daily commute.”

 The travel times are continuously updated, in line with the actual behaviour of road users, so, by considering their route and the time they depart, motorists themselves are helping to reduce bottlenecks and keep traffic moving.

-Besides the benefits of real-time reporting, the empirical data is used to detect driving time anomalies.
-Effectively, this means that the solution can pinpoint road sections and intersections where driving times deviate from the norm as a result of construction projects, incidents, roadwork, faulty traffic lights and other factors.
+Besides the benefits of real-time reporting, the data is used to detect driving time anomalies.
+Effectively, this means that the solution can pinpoint road sections and intersections where driving times deviate from the norm due to construction projects, incidents, roadwork, faulty traffic lights and other factors.
 With this information at hand, real-time traffic management can take place.

-The data provides a thorough comparison of current vs typical driving times, minute-by-minute throughout the day.
-The typical driving times, which are continuously updated, are based on various type of days (weekdays, weekend, vacation season or not) and time of day.
+The data thoroughly compares current vs typical driving times, minute-by-minute throughout the day.
+The typical driving times, which are continuously updated, are based on various types of days (weekdays, weekend, vacation season or not) and time of day.

-If driving times deviate from the typical driving time, the system automatically raises a flag.
+The system automatically raises a flag if driving times deviate from the typical driving time.
 As the system logs and visualises all deviations, traffic engineers can create historical performance and reliability reports based on deviations from the norm.
 Managers are provided with an overview of the current situation and tendencies over time, to allow for road improvements and development where needed.